CristyGit/SeniorProject-EYES/README.md

 # EYES

-The proposed idea for senior project is to develop an app for the visually impaired to help them navigate and virtually “see” the world around them.
+The proposed idea for senior project is to develop an accessible app for the visually impaired to help them navigate and virtually “see” the world around them.
 The app would aim have the following features: Text recognition, Object recognition, Scene recognition and Color Recognition.

 ## Getting Started